Alisson-Ribeiro/Git/README.md

 ### The 'git log' command includes many options to show comparisons with each commit.
 The most commom ones are: '--stat' and '-p'.

 ### The '--stat' option shows the number of insertions e deletions for each changed file by each commit.
 It's useful for a brief summary of changes made by each commit.
 For example: the following commit added 67 lines to the file 'file.py' and removed 38 lines.

+### If you want to see the changes introduced by each commit, you can use the option '-p' in 'git log'.
+Howerver, for commits with many changes, the output can be long and hard to handle